Family Food on the Table

 This recipe is made in the skillet, but I often bake my stuffed chicken recipes.

-A fork picking up a bite of apple brie stuffed chicken from a white dinner plate.
+A fork holding up a slice of chicken stuffed with apples and brie cheese from a plate.

 I hope you give these cheesy stuffed chicken breasts a try for a yummy taste of fall, made easy.